 It’s an interesting question, especially if you’re new to boating.
 So what is the truth?
 Should you use fuel containing ethanol?
 Is it really as bad as everyone claims?
 West Marine has all the details.

 What is ethanol, and why do you hear so much about it?

 Ethanol is one of the many substances found in fuel.
 According to West Marine, “Ethanol is used as an “oxygenate” and is added to fuel to help reduce hydrocarbon emissions that cause air pollution.
 It is highly refined beverage (grain) alcohol, approximately 200-proof, that can be produced from natural products such as corn, sugar cane and wheat.”

-There are two types of ethanol fuel currently available in the United States.
-There is E10 and E85.
-E10 contains 10 percent ethanol, and E85 has 85 percent ethanol.
+There are three types of ethanol fuel currently available in the United States: E10, E15, and E85.
+E10 contains 10 percent ethanol, E15 has 15 percent ethanol, and E85 has 85 percent ethanol.
 E85 is only for specific vehicles, and boats aren’t on that list.